SRombauts/UEPlasticPlugin/README.md

 - solve a merge conflict on a blueprint
 - Windows, Mac and Linux
 - initialize a new workspace to manage your UE4 Game Project.
-- should create an appropriate ignore.conf file as part as initialization
+- create an appropriate ignore.conf file as part as initialization
-- should also make the initial commit
+- make the initial commit
-- should also permit late creation of the ignore.conf file
+- also permit late creation of the ignore.conf file
-- tags: implement ISourceControlLabel to manage Plastic labels
+- tags: manage labels
-- Branch is not in the current Editor workflow (but on Epic Roadmap)
-- Push are not in the current Editor workflow

 #### Known issues:
 - the Editor does not show deleted files => no way to checkin them!
 - the Editor does not show missing files
 - the Editor does not show .uproject file
-- displaying states of 'Engine' assets (also needs management of 'out of tree' files)
 - a Move/Rename leaves a redirector file behind: renaming a Blueprint in Editor leaves a tracker file, AND modify too much the asset to enable Plastic to track its history through renaming
-- improve the 'Init' window text, hide it if connection is already done, auto connect
-- reverting an asset does not seem to update content in Editor!
+- reverting a Blueprint asset does not update content in Editor!
-- file history show Changelist as signed integer instead of hexadecimal SHA1
-- standard Editor commit dialog ask if user wants to "Keep Files Checked Out" => no use for or Mercurial CanCheckOut()==false
+- Branch is not in the current Editor workflow (but on Epic Roadmap)
+- Push are not in the current Editor workflow